reactjs/react-transition-group/migration.md

 }
 ```
 All we did was replace the word `"leave"` with `"exit"`.
 Overall, `v2` uses
-"exit" instead of "leave" to be more symetrical, avoiding awkwardness with english tenses (like "entered" and "leaved").
+"exit" instead of "leave" to be more symmetrical, avoiding awkwardness
+with english tenses (like "entered" and "leaved").

 Now, at last we include the `CSSTransition` component.